How can health insurance support pregnancy?

 Hospital cover

-Gold Hospital covers you for pregnancy and IVF and assisted reproductive services.
+Gold Hospital covers you for pregnancy and birth, and assisted reproductive services.

 You’ll be covered for:

-• Medical procedures including specialists fees, anaesthetic fees and some other hospital charges (whilst you're an inpatient)
+• Medical procedures including specialists' fees, anaesthetists' fees and some other hospital charges (while you're an inpatient)

 • Hospital charges such as accommodation & delivery suite

-• Your choice of Obstetrician for the labour
+• Your choice of obstetrician for the labour and birth

-There is a 12 month wait for pregnancy and IVF and assisted reproductive services.
+There is a 12-month waiting period for pregnancy and birth, and assisted reproductive services.

 Extras cover

-Benefits can be claimed for sessions and courses provided by registered midwives or physiotherapists in a private practice.
+When included on your cover, benefits can be claimed for sessions and courses provided by registered midwives or physiotherapists in a private practice.
 Antenatal classes must be billed separately from the hospital account and benefits are not payable for courses or sessions that are paid for by Medicare.
-Antenatal and Postnatal classes only have a two-month waiting period.
+Antenatal and postnatal classes only have a two-month waiting period.

 What isn't covered by Frank?